AriFordsham/GHCWiki/trac-environment.md

 sqlite:db/trac.db
 ```

+### PostgreSQL Connection String

-If you want to use PostgreSQL instead, you'll have to use a different
+If you want to use PostgreSQL or MySQL instead, you'll have to use a
-connection string.
-For example, to connect to a database on the same
+different connection string.
+For example, to connect to a PostgreSQL
-machine called `trac`, that allows access to the user `johndoe` with
+database on the same machine called `trac`, that allows access to the
-the password `letmein`, use:
+user `johndoe` with the password `letmein`, use:

 ```wiki
 postgres://johndoe:letmein@localhost/trac
 ```

+*Note that due to the way the above string is parsed, the "/" and "@" characters cannot be part of the password.*

 If PostgreSQL is running on a non-standard port (for example 9342), use: